canro91/canro91.github.io/_posts/2022-04-11-DistributedCacheWithNCache.md

 namespace DistributedCacheWithNCache.Services;

-public class SettingsService
+public class SlowService
 {
     private readonly IDistributedCache _cache;

-    public SettingsService(IDistributedCache cache)
+    public SlowService(IDistributedCache cache)
     {
         _cache = cache;
     }

-    public async Task<SettingsResponse> GetAsync(int propertyId)
+    public async Task<Something> DoSomethingSlowlyAsync(int someId)
     {
-        var key = $"{nameof(propertyId)}:{propertyId}";
+        var key = $"{nameof(someId)}:{someId}";
-        // Here we wrap the GetSettingsAsync method around the cache logic return await _cache.GetOrSetValueAsync(key, async () => await GetSettingsAsync(propertyId));
+        // Here we wrap the DoSomethingAsync method around the cache logic return await _cache.GetOrSetValueAsync(key, async () => await DoSomethingAsync(someId));
     }

-    private static async Task<SettingsResponse> GetSettingsAsync(int propertyId)
+    private static async Task<Something> DoSomethingAsync(int someId)
     {
         // Beep, boop...Aligning satellites...
         await Task.Delay(3 * 1000);

-        return new SettingsResponse
+        return new Something
         {
-            PropertyId = propertyId,
+            SomeId = someId,
             Value = "Anything"
         };
     }
 }
 ```

-Notice, we wrapped the `GetSettingsAsync()` with actual retrieving logic around the caching logic in the `GetOrSetValueAsync()`.
+Notice, we wrapped the `DoSomethingAsync()` with actual retrieving logic around the caching logic in the `GetOrSetValueAsync()`.
 At some point, we will have the same data in our caching and storage layers.

 With the caching in place, if we hit one endpoint that uses that service, we will see faster response times after the first call delayed by 3 seconds.